MukeshGowda34/ResumeBuilder/README.md

 # ResumeBuilder
-the online resume builder using php and mysql
+The Online resume builder using php and mysql